www.jupiter-ace.co.uk

 the white wire soldered to it controls the logic

-Solder side of the Ram pack.
+Solder side of the RAM pack.

 Back Plate showing the schematic.